digitaltrails/vdu_controls/README.md

 Version History
 ---------------
 * 2.4.2
-  * Restore the Lux-Dialog's display of the Daylight-Factor for non semi-automatice metering.
+  * Fix the Lux-Dialog's display of the Daylight-Factor for non semi-automatic metering.
   * Make sure the tray-icon always shows the correct lux-level icon.

 * 2.4.1